mozilla/DropItLike/README.md

 Something you'd like to see added?
 Want to start a discussion?
 You can send us patches, pull requests, or open up an issue right here.

+##A Note of Caution
+None of these tools are magic.
+None of these tools, in and of themselves, will make you safer.
+"Safer" is not a thing you can download; "safer" is a set of standards you hold yourself to, and every time you learn something new, your standards are set higher.
+In our talk (7/20/14) we hoped to impart this message to you.
+If you're just coming to this repo via twitter or word-of-mouth (good for you! ~waves hello~) please take the time to read some of the links/literature we've posted in this REAMDE first, especially those by the researchers at the Tow Center, Internews, CPJ, and Tactical Tech.
+You will not regret it.

+@thegrugq rightfully points this out [here] (https://twitter.com/thegrugq/statuses/491032144039260160)

 ####Panel:
 * [Barton Gellman](https://github.com/b4rton), The Washington Post, [@bartongellman](https://twitter.com/bartongellman)
 * [Harlo Holmes](https://github.com/harlo), NYTimes + Guardian Project, [@harlo](https://twitter.com/harlo)